Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

+\begin{enumerate} \item Write a benchmark \texttt{YAML} plan reflecting the modules and topology, software environments, and other metadata (Figure~\ref{fig:design}, ``Plan'').
+This configuration file will typically begin as a simplified version of the final benchmark and be refined iteratively. \texttt{Omnibenchmark} provides commands to template (\texttt{ob create benchmark}) and guide through the creation of a benchmark plan.
+The plan can be validated for syntactic and semantic conformance (\texttt{ob validate plan}); see Figure~\ref{fig:design}, ``Plan'' and Extended Data~\ref{sec:yaml}.

+\item Populate benchmark {\em modules} as \texttt{Git}-tracked repositories (Figure~\ref{fig:design}, ``Contribute''; Extended Data~\ref{sec:modules}).
+To facilitate reuse, we recommend atomic modules, i.e., each aiming to perform a single benchmarking task (e.g., simulate data, compute a distance matrix, calculate F1 scores, etc.).
+Each module must provide a command line interface (e.g., via \texttt{argparse}) to define input(s) and output(s), which adhere in format to the benchmark plan. \texttt{Omnibenchmark} provides a command (\texttt{ob create module}) to scaffold new benchmarking modules compatible with a given benchmark plan, and \texttt{ob validate module} for their validation.

+\item Define one or more software execution environments, either using \texttt{Conda}, environment modules or containers as backend; see Table~\ref{tab:software} and Extended Data~\ref{sec:operations}).
+The benchmark \texttt{YAML} plan allows full flexibility to run benchmarks with a software environment per module, if desired, or have multiple modules share an environment.
+Within a benchmark, a single backend technology is allowed. \end{enumerate}

-Once \texttt{Omnibenchmark} is installed, running the benchmark will be possible by issuing a series of commands in order to: a) validate and visualize the \texttt{YAML} definition; b) build the software environments; c) optionally, attempt a dry run; and finally d) execute the workflow.
-To switch from a locally-stored benchmark to cloud storage, commands to configure the object storage and using it are provided.
+Running the benchmark involves issuing commands to: a) template a plan and modules; b) validate and visualize them; c) optionally, attempt a dry run; and, finally d) execute the workflow (Figure~\ref{fig:design}C).
+The CLI allows to submit jobs to a queuing system, or to switch from a locally-stored benchmark to cloud storage, by adding extra arguments to the command call (a full list of current commands can be found in Table~\ref{tab:commands}).

-To switch from \emph{solo} to collaborative benchmarking, a benchmarker would still leverage the distributed paradigm.
-Similarly to \texttt{git}, \texttt{Omnibenchmark} is a distributed system by nature.
-Every user needs to obtain a local copy of \texttt{Omnibenchmark} and all the components associated with a given benchmark (e.g., the config file and the easyconfigs or container images).
-To share changes, users must agree on a common remote that will be used as reference (typically on a public \texttt{git} hosting service, such as GitLab, GitHub etc).
-Users can then add, commit and push changes to any of the declared git remotes (for the benchmark definition, or just changes to individual modules); other users can in turn approve, reject, and pull these changes.
-The governance of the benchmark declaration is decoupled from the governance of individual modules, which can be also developed as a collaborative effort.
+Solo benchmarks often evolve into collaborative benchmarks by adding infrastructure to (semi-)centralize the contribution, computing and sharing steps.
+Similar to \texttt{Git}, \texttt{Omnibenchmark} is a distributed system by nature.
+Every user needs to obtain a copy of the \texttt{YAML} plan, from which all required code and software dependencies can be pulled.
+Updating the benchmark involves changing and \texttt{Git}-tracking the \texttt{YAML} and/or referenced components, such as modules or parameters.
+To share changes, users must agree on a common remote (e.g., a project on GitLab, GitHub etc) and merge request changes.
+Other users can in turn try, approve, or reject these updates; testing such changes can be automated by continuous integration using the (GitHub) marketplace \texttt{run-omnibenchmark} action \cite{run_omnibenchmark}.
+Extended Data~\ref{sec:centralization} describes some infrastructure and operations that characterize different community benchmark modalities.